 I hate travel quotes.
 I basically hate almost all quotes.
 They are cliché, corny and make me want to gag.
 There.
 I said it #sorrynotsorry.

 However, sometimes… really rarely; they make sense.
 Like in this case, when the journey is more important than the destination.

 Don’t get me wrong, after almost a week of train travel, I wanted to arrive in Istanbul already, but this travel quote is true.
 On my train journey across Europe, I met amazing people, I saw wonderful landscapes and I made a lifetime of memories.
 Something I wouldn’t be able to do on a 3-hour plane ride to Istanbul.

 Sometimes, the process of travel is just as interesting as the final destination and with any rail trip in Europe, this is true!
-Check out these 12 train trips where the it’s the journey that matters most.
+Check out these 12 train trips where the journey is what matters most.

 Stop at different places in Europe

 If I would have flown from Amsterdam to Istanbul, I would have seen 2 things: the airport of Amsterdam and the city of Istanbul.

 With my train journey across Europe, I managed to stop and stay overnight and explore the cities of Munich, Vienna, Budapest, Brasov and Bucharest before arriving in Istanbul as my final destination.

 This gave me the opportunity to spend some time in cities that would otherwise not be on my route or could be included.

 If you plan your train journey across Europe, you can include any number of cities.
 You might find a place that you never even heard of which becomes your new favorite city, like San Sebastian in Spain!

 Arrive in the heart of a city by train

-Even for capital cities like Vienna, Budapest and Bucharest, you arrive at the main train station, which is never far from the old town centre.
+Even for capital cities like Vienna, Budapest and Bucharest, you arrive at the main train station, which is never far from the old town center.
 Imagine how much time and money you save by arriving in the heart of London by train opposed to those expensive airport shuttles from one of London’s many airports?